tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 | Common | all points in S1 and S2 |
 | Cut S1 by S2| all points in S1 and not in S2 |

-@image html /user_guides/modeling_algos/images/modeling_algos_image036.png "Boolean Operations"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image036.png "Boolean Operations"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image036.png "Boolean Operations"}

 From the viewpoint of Topology these are topological operations followed by blending (putting fillets onto edges created after the topological operation).
 Topological operations are the most convenient way to create real industrial parts.
 As most industrial parts consist of several simple elements such as gear wheels, arms, holes, ribs, tubes and pipes.
 It is usually easy to create those elements separately and then to combine them by Boolean operations in the whole final part.

 See @ref occt_user_guides__boolean_operations "Boolean Operations" for detailed documentation.

 @subsection occt_modalg_5_1 Input and Result Arguments

 Boolean Operations have the following types of the arguments and produce the following results:
-* For arguments having the same shape type (e.g. SOLID / SOLID) the type of the resulting shape will be a COMPOUND, containing shapes of this type;
+* for arguments having the same shape type (e.g. SOLID / SOLID) the type of the resulting shape will be a COMPOUND, containing shapes of this type;
-* For arguments having different shape types (e.g. SHELL / SOLID) the type of the resulting shape will be a COMPOUND, containing shapes of the type that is the same as that of the low type of the argument.
+* for arguments having different shape types (e.g. SHELL / SOLID) the type of the resulting shape will be a COMPOUND, containing shapes of the type that is the same as that of the low type of the argument.
 Example: For SHELL/SOLID the result is a COMPOUND of SHELLs.
-* For arguments with different shape types some of Boolean Operations can not be done using the default implementation, because of a non-manifold type of the result.
+* for arguments with different shape types some of Boolean Operations can not be done using the default implementation, because of a non-manifold type of the result.
 Example: the FUSE operation for SHELL and SOLID can not be done, but the CUT operation can be done, where SHELL is the object and SOLID is the tool.
-* It is possible to perform Boolean Operations on arguments of the COMPOUND shape type.
+* it is possible to perform Boolean Operations on arguments of the COMPOUND shape type.
 In this case each compound must not be heterogeneous, i.e. it must contain equidimensional shapes (EDGEs or/and WIREs, FACEs or/and SHELLs, SOLIDs).
 SOLIDs inside the COMPOUND must not contact (intersect or touch) each other.
 The same condition should be respected for SHELLs or FACEs, WIREs or EDGEs.
-* Boolean Operations for COMPSOLID type of shape are not supported.
+* boolean operations for COMPSOLID type of shape are not supported.

 @subsection occt_modalg_5_2 Implementation